Diamond3/MeetingsConsoleApp/README.md

 The user can:
 - Create a new meeting
-  - Your name will be assigned as the meeting's responsible person.
+  - Your name will be assigned as the meeting's responsible person
-  - You are going to be added to the members of the meeting list automatically.
+  - You are going to be added to the members of the meeting list automatically
-- See the meetings you have created.
+- See the meetings you have created
-  - Select the meeting and edit it (add or remove attendees, delete the meeting).
+  - Select the meeting and edit it (add or remove attendees, delete the meeting)
 - Search for the meetings
-  - Choose one of the few options for filtering the meetings.
+  - Choose one of the few options for filtering the meetings